gabrielletirta/CS50-PyAndJS-30DaysChallenge/README.md

 #14/09/2023 Day10: Update advanced search page

 #15/09/2023 Day11: Added the I'm feeling lucky button.
 Also made several changes, and pretty much all done with Project01. (to do list: parameter, and advanced search code)

+#16/09/2023 Day12: I didn't touch the code for today as I was going out the whole day (but I watched CLAG video regarding Web API)